Talking to Kids About Cancer

 - has a persistent change in eating habits

-- has noticeable concentration challenges (dropping grades)
+- shows noticeable concentration challenges (dropping marks at school)

 - is spending more time online